threefoldtecharchive/info_manual3/wiki/weblets/weblets_presearch.md

 ![](img/presearch1.png)

-- Enter an Application Name.
-It's used in generating a unique subdomain on one of the gateways on the network alongside your twin ID.
-Ex. ***pt100peerprod*.gent02.dev.grid.tf**
+- Enter an instance name, specs for memory and disk size you'll need.

 - You need to sign up on Presearch in order to get your *Presearch Registeration Code*.
 To sign up, go to [Presearch](https://presearch.org/), create your account and then head to your [dashboard](https://nodes.presearch.org/dashboard) to find your registration code.

-- Enter the specs you need from memory and disk size.

 - Choose a node to deploy your Presearch instance on.